 You’ll know the pie is done when the filling is puffed up, looks dry on top and the center jiggles slightly when lightly shaken.

-Let the pie cool completely before slicing and serving with lightly sweetened whipped cream.
+Let the pie cool completely (at room temp—don’t rush it in the fridge!) before slicing and serving with lightly sweetened whipped cream.

 Expert Tips